Frank Sinatra Jr.: Personal life

 Sinatra married Cynthia McMurry on October 18, 1998.
 They divorced on January 7, 2000.

 Sinatra underwent surgery for prostate cancer in January 2006.

+Death

 On March 16, 2016, the Sinatra family released a statement to the Associated Press that Sinatra had died unexpectedly of cardiac arrest while on tour in Daytona Beach, Florida, at the age of 72.
-One known son of Sinatra was acknowledged in his obituary and otherwise, but three other children unacknowledged by him claimed his parentage.
+One biological son of Sinatra was acknowledged in his obituary and confirmed in other sources, but three other children unacknowledged by him claimed his parentage.

 Critical reception

 Sinatra said that his famous name had opened some doors, but "a famous father means that in order to prove yourself, you have to work three times harder than the guy off the street."

 Music critic Richard Ginell wrote of a 2003 concert by Sinatra:

 Sinatra, Jr. might have had an easier time establishing himself had he gone into real estate.
 But his show made me awfully glad he decided music was his calling.
 There aren't too many singers around with Sinatra's depth of experience in big band music, or his knowledge of the classic American songbook.
 There are even fewer with such real feeling for the lyrics of a song, and such a knack for investing a song with style and personality.